 A national championship game between two teams from the same state not named Ohio.

 Ohio State and Cincinnati did it twice, in 1961 and ’62, and the Bearcats won both times.
-They haven’t seen each other much outside of March.
-Last November was their first game in Cincinnati since 1920.

 A coach take six different schools to the tournament.